Research has shown that a Mediterranean diet, which is rich in fresh fruit and veg and plenty of olive oil, is really

 But are there any drawbacks?

 Strictly speaking, the diet isn’t designed specifically for weight loss.
 You might not see drastic results like you would following something like The Lunch Box Diet or 5:2 Diet, but these aren’t diets that are meant for the long term.
 This diet promotes following a sensible and healthy eating mantra designed to last you for life.
 And all that healthy eating is bound to have some positive effects on your waistline.

-One of the main problems with this diet is that buying all that fresh, mediterranean food can be expensive, and time-consuming to prepare, no matter how delicious it may taste.
+One of the main problems with this diet is that buying all that fresh, mediterranean food can be expensive, and time-consuming to prepare.
+However, the benefits likely far outweigh any potential drawbacks, with how delicious the food is and how good it is for you.

 What do you eat on the Med Diet?

 If you’re going to eat the Mediterranean way, you need to look at both what you’re eating and how you’re eating it.
 The typical Western diet is high in preservatives, animal fats but low in fruit and vegetables (sound familiar?).
 The Mediterranean Diet is the full of fruit and veg, so it’s time to stop buying processed foods and make your own pasta sauce using tomatoes, onions, garlic and black olives.
 Snack on fresh fruit such as melon and apricots.

 You should ditch the sunflower oil in favour of olive oil and swap margarine for spreads made from olive oil too.